victorgarciaesgi/vue-chart-3/README.md

 - Vue 3 works out-of-the-box
 - Vue 2 requires `@vue/composition-api` package to also be installed and registered, to provide Vue 3's [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) features like `ref, defineComponent, computed, reactive`.

-### ⚠️ Since `2.0.3` (for Vue 2 users), Vue composition api will not register itself.
-Update your project if you didn't do it manually!

 # Demos

 - Vue 3: [CodeSandbox demo Vue 3](https://codesandbox.io/s/demo-vue-chart-3-ugynm?file=/src/App.vue)